eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 Afterwards, we tested the connections with an example Thing and data from a sensor.

-Our example of integrating Ditto Things into an AAS environment shows, how the capbilities of Ditto, such as custom mappers, filters etc, render it to a useful tool to integrate device states into various environments.
+Our example of integrating Ditto Things into an AAS environment shows, how the capbilities of Ditto, such as custom mappers, filters etc, render it a useful tool to integrate device states into various environments.
 We discussed the integration into AAS but believe a similar approach could be applied in other domains as well.

 <br/>